• Skip to primary navigation

 🛒 Ingredients

-• Stuffing Mix - I used a 170g packet of Paxo sage and onion stuffing mix.
-You could try different flavoured stuffing mixes if you prefer.
+Stuffing Mix - 170g packet of Paxo sage and onion stuffing mix.
+You could try different flavoured stuffing mixes if you prefer, and different brands.

-• Fry Light - a light oil spray to ensure the stuffing balls are crispy on the outside, and don't stick to the air fryer.
+Fry Light - a light oil spray to ensure the stuffing balls are crispy on the outside and don't stick to the air fryer basket.
+You could also brush them with melted butter instead.

-🔪 How to cook stuffing balls in an air fryer
+🔪 How to cook stuffing balls in air fryer

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-1. Preheat your air fryer to 180c and set the timer for 8 minutes.
+Prep: Preheat your air fryer to 180°C and set the timer for 8 minutes.

 🍴 Serving suggestions

-In this house Christmas lunch usually consists of roast turkey AND beef, polenta roast potatoes, Parmentier potatoes, garlic sweet potato mash, slow cooker red cabbage, honey roast parsnips and carrots, crispy air fryer brussels sprouts, bread sauce, and devils on horseback!
+Air fryer stuffing balls are the perfect accompaniment to a roast dinner or Christmas lunch with roast turkey, beef and honey roast gammon, air fryer pigs in blankets, polenta roast potatoes, Yorkshire puddings, slow cooker red cabbage, honey roast parsnips and carrots, crispy air fryer brussels sprouts, bread sauce, and devils on horseback!

 You could also serve the stuffing balls as a party appetiser, with some of your favourite dips.
 And don't forget the obligatory turkey, cranberry, and stuffing sandwiches on Boxing Day!